Six funny Spanish mistakes to avoid in Latin America

 5. Watching out for false friends

 So, there you have it!
-We hope being aware of these common Spanish mistakes can go some way to avoid you getting pregnant embarrassed during your time across South and Central America.
+We hope being aware of these funny common Spanish mistakes can go some way to avoid you getting pregnant embarrassed during your time learning the language in South and Central America.